andrew/ultimate-awesome/README.md

 - [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
 It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
 - [awesome-active-learning](https://github.com/SupeRuier/awesome-active-learning) - Everything you need about Active Learning (AL).
 - [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
-- [awesome-visualization-research](https://github.com/mathisonian/awesome-visualization-research) - A list of recommended research papers and other readings on data visualization.
 - [awesome-webpack-perf](https://github.com/iamakulov/awesome-webpack-perf) - A curated list of webpack tools for web performance.
 - [awesome-storage](https://github.com/okhosting/awesome-storage) - A curated list of storage open source tools.
 Backups, redundancy, sharing, distribution, encryption, etc.
+- [awesome-iocs](https://github.com/sroberts/awesome-iocs) - A collection of sources of indicators of compromise.
 - [awesome-distributed-systems](https://github.com/zhenlohuang/awesome-distributed-systems) - A curated list of awesome distributed systems books, papers, resources and shiny things.
 - [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
 - [AWESOME-FER](https://github.com/EvelynFan/AWESOME-FER) - Top conferences & Journals focused on Facial expression recognition (FER)/ Facial action unit (FAU)  .